 - Place your marzipan pigs into the chocolate while it is still soft and place your cake in the fridge for 1 hour.

 - When cooled, place cake onto a pretty presentation tray and serve.

 image credit: Fiona, upgraded by FineCraftGuild

 Tip: if you are lucky enough to live in the Netherlands, you could order a cake by Fiona.
 On her Facebook page you can see lots of original birthday cakes and cakes for special events.
 All beautifully executed.
 Many are whimsical, although dare I say, this pigs in mud Kit kat chocolate cake is the true winner!
 Which kid / adult would not be happy getting this Kit kat pig cake for his/her birthday??!

-If this pigs-in-mud kit kat cake decoration looks too much of a challenge, do not despair.
+If this pigs-in-mud kit kat cake decoration still looks like too much of a challenge, do not despair.
 Here is a much simpler version of a kit kat cake: an M&M kit kat cake!
 My new friend in London who just made this great birthday kit kat cake told me it took her just 30 minutes to put this one together (after she made the basic cake, of course).
 Yes, she is really gifted, but even if it took you 45 minutes to an hour to decorate the cake, it would still be worth it.

 And, if you have this M&M kit kat cake down-pat, then have a try at an M&M rainbow cake.

 Enhance Your Cake Making Skills